duckyuck/rubberlike/README.md

 ## Usage

-All functions reside in the `rubbeerlike.core` namespace.
+All functions reside in the `rubberlike.core` namespace.

 `create` creates and starts an embedded Elasticsearch server instance.
 Invoking `create` with no arguments will create a temporary directory for data storage, as well as bind the server instance to a dynamically allocated port.